Living in Thailand – Best Cities and Towns

 Kanchanaburi is home to the original “bridge over the river Kwai.”
-It’s a province filled with rich history, mesmerizing waterfalls, and plenty of forests and caves to explore.
+It’s a province filled with a rich history, mesmerizing waterfalls, and plenty of forests and caves to explore.

 In Kanchanaburi, you can enjoy everything from shopping at floating markets on the river to waterskiing and jet skiing.
 It’s also rich with beautiful national parks.

 One of the most interesting things about Kanchanaburi is the Buddhist temple Wat Tham Phu Wa.
 At the temple, you’ll find a series of grotto shines in limestone caves that depict a series of Buddha statues at different stages of life.
 It’s a wonder to behold, making a Kanchanaburi a must-visit destination, even if you don’t live there.

 Pattaya used to be a small fishing village.
 Located on the eastern Gulf coast of Thailand, it’s recently been transformed into an international hot spot.
 Its beautiful beaches attract people from all over the world.